 Suggested movies for group meetings.

 This badge is intended for Group Leaders to use on your websites and flyers to show your Pod’s connection to the PPC Pod Network.
 (A preview of the badge is available here.)
 If you’d like to use the Badge, please contact Katya Trent, Director of Pod Operations.
 By using the badge, you certify that your Pod is a member organization of the PlantPure Communities Pod Network; and that your Pod has read and adopted the PlantPure Communities Culinary Philosophy.
 This badge is restricted to Pod-related use only.

 Skill Sheet: Creating Digital Designs on Canva – Canva is a free graphic design software service that allows you to create digital designs for both web and print use.
 If you are interested in designing flyers, info cards, social media images, brochure, and more, Canva is a valuable and useful tool.
 This guide will show you how to set up an account and get started with a basic design.

 We request that you review this Skill Sheet before accessing the templates via Canva which we have designed for your use.
-When you visit these links, you will be taken to Canva’s website:
+Please make a copy and save as a new item before you begin, otherwise you might change the “original” template.
+When you visit the following links, you will be taken to Canva’s website:

 Note: The links below are external links and will take you away from the PlantPure Communities Pod Website